COVID-19 Prevention Non-Emergency Regulations

 - Q: What is an "exposed group"?

-A: All employees at a work location, working area, or a common area at work, where an employee COVID-19 case was present at any time during the infectious period.
+A: All employees at a work location, working area, or a common area at work, where an employee COVID-19 case was present at any time during the infectious period as defined above and in the State Public Health Officer Order.
 A common area at work includes bathrooms, walkways, hallways, aisles, break or eating areas, and waiting areas.
 A place where persons momentarily pass through, without congregating, is not a work location, working area or a common area at work.

 If the COVID-19 case was part of a distinct group of employees who are not present at the workplace at the same time as other employees, for instance a work crew or shift that does not overlap with another work crew or shift, only employees within that distinct group are part of the exposed group.
 If the COVID-19 case visited a work location, working area, or common area at work for less than 15 minutes during the infectious period, and the COVID-19 case was wearing a face covering during the entire visit, other people at the work location, working area or common area are not part of the exposed group.